anlztrk/translit/EnglishPronunciation.md

 ### Removal of silent e

-33. Remove final e: rate mike cute = rät mïk küt (unless it's the only vowel in the word, as in he).
+33. Remove final e: rate mike cute = reɪt maɪk kjut (unless it's the only vowel in the word, as in he).

 This and rules 25 and 26 (on long and short vowels) are the guts of the English spelling system.
 They allow the five vowel symbols to represent ten vowel phonemes.